Havant Symphony Orchestra at the Ferneham Hall

-The bursary conductor for 2014-2015 is Ignatius (Iggy) Wang, who was nominated by the Royal Marines School of Music.
+The bursary conductor for 2015-2016 is Joseph (Joe) Beckhelling, who was nominated by Robin Browning at the University of Southampton.

 Players paying a subscription, and Season Ticket holders are members of the Havant and District Orchestral Society (HADOS) which administers the two orchestras.
 To find out more about joining the HSO as a player, click here.

 Friends of the Havant Orchestras enjoy social and musical events.
 They provide substantial financial support for the Orchestras.
 For more information see the Friends page.
 To join contact the Administrator.